MicrosoftDocs/azure-docs/articles/storage/blobs/archive-rehydrate-to-online-tier.md

 ---
 title: Rehydrate an archived blob to an online tier
 titleSuffix: Azure Storage
-description: Before you can read a blob that is in the Archive tier, you must rehydrate it to either the Hot or Cool tier.
-You can rehydrate a blob either by copying it from the Archive tier to an online tier, or by changing its tier from Archive to Hot or Cool.
+description: Before you can read a blob that is in the archive tier, you must rehydrate it to either the Hot or Cool tier.
+You can rehydrate a blob either by copying it from the archive tier to an online tier, or by changing its tier from archive to Hot or Cool.
 author: normesta

 ms.service: storage
 ms.subservice: blobs
 ms.topic: how-to
-ms.date: 09/29/2022
+ms.date: 01/04/2023
 ms.author: normesta
 ms.reviewer: fryu
 ms.devlang: powershell, azurecli